drewf24/world-airbnb/data-analysis/data-analysis.md

 difference in median price of Airbnbs for listings in Manhattan and Brooklyn.

-Constructing a confidence interval to find the difference in median prices between Manhattan and Brooklyn:
+Finding the bootstrap distribution of the difference in median prices between listings in Manhattan and Brooklyn.

 ``` r
 boot_man_brook_medprice <- abnb_sample_filtered %>%